First Anglo-Dutch War: Opposing fleets

 The strongest restraint on the number of sailing warships was the large crews required, so fleets were limited by the number of seaman that could be induced or compelled to serve.
 England had a greater population and employed impressment to make up crew numbers, so could generally maintain more fully crewed ships than the Dutch could.
+The Dutch partly compensated by hiring foreign sailors from Scandinavia and the Baltic.
 The English navy of the Commonwealth period was in better condition and was still improving.
 The Commonwealth had won the English Civil War in 1652 with a strong and effective navy that had supported and supplied Cromwell's army in the wars in Scotland and Ireland; blockaded the Royalist fleet of Prince Rupert in Lisbon; and organised a system of convoys to protect the commerce of the Commonwealth against the numerous privateers based in European ports.

 Compared to the Dutch fleet, the English fleet had larger ships of the first and second rates, but proportionately fewer frigates, as the English fleet was principally designed to fight in major actions, whilst providing convoy escorts or fighting privateers was a secondary task.
 The first and second rate ships included the ageing Resolution and Victory which dated from James I's reign, along with the Sovereign and others from Charles I's navy.
 However, the Naseby, Richard, Dunbar, and several others were built during the Commonwealth.
 These were part of a naval expansion financed by an Act of Parliament on 10 November 1650 which imposed a 15% tax on merchant shipping.
 Between 1649 and 1651 the English fleet included 18 ships that were each superior in firepower to Dutch Admiral Tromp's new flagship Brederode, the largest Dutch ship.
 All the English ships intended to fight in the battle line were more heavily armed than their equivalents in other European navies, sacrificing freeboard and the ability to use their lower guns in adverse weather in exchange for more powerful ordnance.
 English ships could fire and hit the enemy at a greater range, and favoured the use of round shot over the chain shot which was popular in other navies.